Praqma/LearnKubernetes/kamran/support-files/loadbalancer-scripts/README.md

 ```

+# Creating HAproxy files from the newly created database:

+We use two standard files for all the global and default options.
+* haproxy-global-default.cfg and container only the global and default options.
+* haproxy-service-template.cfg

+Actually, we do not need to have a service template file, as it is very small, and we can create it from the script.
+(Evaluate/To Do/TODO)

 # Future work:
+* The script should log it's working to a log file, such as: /var/log/loadbalancer.log
 * The script should boot up at system boot time and setup additional network interfaces and haproxy.
 * Haproxy service should load **after** the loadbalancer service starts.